hw-studio-fall17/project.fortune-teller/README.md

 ### In `script.js`
-* Select the "TEll MY FORTUNE" button using it's `id` and save it as a JavaScript variable.
+* Select the "TELL MY FORTUNE" button using it's `id` and save it as a JavaScript variable.
 For example:
   * ``` var exampleVariable = $("#example-id") ```
 * Call the [click() jQuery function](https://api.jquery.com/click/) on your variable.
   * Once the user clicks on the button we want to use prompt() to ask the user to "pick a number: 1, 2, 3, or 4".
 See [here](https://www.w3schools.com/jsref/met_win_prompt.asp) for an example